Johns Hopkins UniversityEST. 1876

 In addition, the general GRE along with one of the following subject tests are optional but may be submitted:

-Online applications for fall 2023 admission open on September 1st, 2022.
-Please submit all application materials (including letters of recommendation) by January 15th, 2023 to receive full consideration.
-Applicants interested in the Vivien Thomas Scholars Program must complete their application by December 1, 2022.
+Online applications for fall 2026 admission open early September 2025.
+Please submit all application materials (including letters of recommendation) by January 15th, 2026 to receive full consideration.
+Applicants interested in the Vivien Thomas Scholars Program must complete their application by December 1, 2025.

 Note: Application fees are waived for applications associated with Explore Hopkins, JHU BioREU, SACNAS, ABRCMS, McNair Scholar, Leadership Alliance, UMBC Meyerhoff Program and more.
 To access the full list to see if you qualify, go to the Krieger Graduate Admission and Enrollment page.

-To aid our fall 2022 applicants, we have provided a list of CBI preceptors’ rotation and lab availability during the 2023-2024 academic year.
+To aid our applicants, we have provided a list of CBI preceptors’ rotation and lab availability.

 International Applicants